cadia-lvl/diar-az/README.md

 It is assumed that the corpus data will exist within a local data directory.

+# Installation

+Before using the scripts in diar-az you must install the Levenshtein package `pip install python-Levenshtein` or if you're using conda environments:
+`conda install python-Levenshtein`

 ## Running

 In order to run all the steps do the following: